 The Board meetings are held at quarterly intervals and additional meetings are held should the need arise.
-All relevant reports and board papers are distributed to all Directors in advance of the Board Meeting and to allow the Directors have susfficient time to peruse for effective discussion and decision making during the meetings.
-At the meetings, the Board reviewed the Group's financial performance, business operations, report of the committees and relevant matters.
+All relevant reports and board papers are distributed to all Directors in advance of the Board Meeting and to allow the Directors have sufficient time to peruse for effective discussion and decision making during the meetings.
+At the meeting, the Board reviewed the Group's financial performance, business operations, report of the committees and relevant matters.

-In the event any Director is unable to physically attend the board meetings, the Company's Articles of Association allow for such meeting to be conducted via video conference, telephone or any other form of electronic communication.
+In the event that any Director is unable to physically attend the board meetings, the Constitution of the Company allowed for such meeting to be conducted via video conference, telephone or any other form of electronic communication.

-For the financial year ended 31 December 2015, the Board had held five meetings which were attended by the Directors with full attendance.
+For the financial year ended 31 December 2016, the Board had held five (5) meetings which were attended by the Directors with full attendance.